-Within 48 hours of a student’s medical leave, a meeting or conference call, consisting of the student’s parent(s), the Head of School or Associate Head of School, Dean of Wellness, Director of Counseling, Academic Dean and/or Academic Advisor, the student’s advisor, and the Director of College Counseling, when appropriate, will be convened to coordinate the terms of the student’s leave.
+Within 48 hours of a student’s medical leave, a meeting or conference call, consisting of the student’s parent(s), the Head of School or Associate Head of School, Dean of Wellness, Dean of Counseling, Academic Dean and/or Academic Advisor, the student’s advisor, and the Director of College Counseling, when appropriate, will be convened to coordinate the terms of the student’s leave.
 After this meeting, a letter will be sent to parents outlining the nature and terms of the student’s leave.

-During medical leaves, students may receive school work upon the approval of the Dean of Wellness or Director of Counseling and the student’s attending clinician or physician.
+During medical leaves, students may receive school work upon the approval of the Dean of Wellness or Dean of Counseling and the student’s attending clinician or physician.
 This work will consist of the critical work required to keep up-to-date with the course curriculum and may be graduated over the duration of the leave.
 This work will be coordinated by the student’s Academic Advisor with the student’s teachers.

 After a medical leave of four weeks, i.e. half of one quarter, the same group will convene again to assess the progress of the leave.